PortsToronto presents Sail-In Cinema™, the world’s first two-sided floating movie experience.

-For three summer nights, Canada’s Sugar Beach is transformed into Toronto’s largest outdoor theatre.
-Movies are shown under the open skies on a two-sided screen set atop a barge in Toronto Harbour.
+2016 Dates Coming Soon - Canada’s Sugar Beach will transform into Toronto’s largest outdoor theatre.
+Movies will be shown under the open skies on a two-sided screen set atop a barge in Toronto Harbour.
 You can watch movies for free from Sugar Beach or Lake Ontario.

 If you’ve got your sea legs, you can come to the movies by boat and drop anchor.